Airbus-A330-bruh/GAME_STASH_VERSION_2.0/README.txt

 Welcome to THE qwertyairbus GAME STASH, WHERE HACKS AND PROXIES  AND PEOPLE TIRED OF SCHOOL BLOCKING THINGS

-SERVICEWORKER METHOD: (blocked in our school but still here for others) This works on ANY admin extension blocks Goguardian IBoss Lightspeed, and MORE
+SERVICEWORKER METHOD: (blocked in our school, but still here for others) This works on ANY admin extension blocks Goguardian IBoss Lightspeed, and MORE

 Requirements(simple, almost every Chromebook has this): make sure Developer Tools are blocked.
 If u don't know if it is or not, press Ctrl + Shift + I on any website, and if a menu at the bottom doesn't pop up, then it's disabled